stanford-futuredata/FAST/docs/setup_docker.md

 ### Pick Phases (automatically)

-* Run SeisBench script for all events and all stations
+* Run SeisBench script for all events and all stations.
+This can take a few minutes to finish running.

 ```
 root@555d364b63d7:/app# cd utils/picking